textpattern/textpattern.github.io/tags/file-download-link.md

 Tag will accept the following attributes (**case-sensitive**):

 * `filename="text"`
-Specifies which file to display by its `filename` as shown on the "Files administration panel":../administration/files-panel.
+Specifies which file to display by its `filename` as shown on the [Files administration panel](../administration/files-panel).
 * `id="integer"`
 Specifies the `id`, assigned at upload of the file, to display.
-Can be found on the "Files administration panel":../administration/files-panel.
+Can be found on the [Files administration panel](../administration/files-panel).

 Note: `id` takes precedence over `filename`.
 If neither is defined and the tag is not used within the context of a file, nothing is returned.
 {: .alert-block .information}